fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 ---

 # IN PROGRESS!
-This syllabus is a living document and changes frequently, depending on what's going on in the course, though the general workload will remain more or less as indicated.
+This syllabus is a living document and changes frequently, depending on what's going on in the course.
 If you print it out, you'll need to keep your paper version up to date with the online version.
+I will always announce important changes in class.

+## Introductions

 ### Aug 22
 Today we'll review the syllabus, course aims, assignments, and general plan for the semester.
 We'll also figure out how to customize the course to best suit participants' interests.